Sciebo-RDS/connexion-plus/README.md

 ## Examples

-You can find examples in the [repo](https://github.com/Heiss/connexion-plus/examples). *Tutorial1* is a simple small (without bonuscode) script without an openapi definition.
+You can find more examples in the [repo](https://github.com/Heiss/connexion-plus/examples). *Tutorial1* is a simple small (without bonuscode) script without an openapi definition.

 Please use *Tutorial2* if you want a complete usage example.